Tourism and Human Rights

 - Choose tour operators and hotels that are committed to human rights and dare to ask critical questions: Who lived on the land before the hotel is now?
 Do the fishermen still have access to the sea?
 How does the hotel prevent children from being abused in the rooms?

-- Protect human rights while traveling by respecting the dignity of local people in the hotel and on the go, exploiting no one, or shaming them by inappropriately gawking or taking pictures.
-Refrain from visiting orphanages and schools.
+- Protect human rights while traveling by respecting the dignity of local people in the hotel and on the go, exploiting no one, or shaming them by inappropriately gawking and refrain from visiting orphanages and schools in certain countries.

 - Report any human rights violations that you perceive in connection with the hotel or other tourist facilities, but do not interfere in the interests of the country.